kmathewmk/scte35-threefive/newcli.md

 * Comments can be started with a # or //
 * Integers can be base 10 or base 16

-* __threefive hls__ genrates a few output files to make it easier to debug live HLS with SCTE-35
+* __threefive hls__ generates a few output files to make it easier to debug live HLS with SCTE-35

 [__Output Files__]